sam-fredrickson/keymerge/docs/guide.md

 invalidYAML := []byte(`this is not: [valid: yaml`)

-result, err := keymerge.MergeMarshal(opts, yaml.Unmarshal, yaml.Marshal, invalidYAML)
+result, err := keymerge.Merge(opts, yaml.Unmarshal, yaml.Marshal, invalidYAML)
 if err != nil {
     if errors.Is(err, keymerge.ErrMarshal) {
         var marshalErr *keymerge.MarshalError